UQC

 The Challenge

-You will implement a quantum random number generator and a simple quantum classifier using the concepts you've learned.
+Implement a quantum random number generator and a simple quantum classifier using the concepts you've learned.

-Part 1: True Random Numbers
+True Random Numbers

 Create a circuit that generates truly random bits using superposition.
 Unlike classical "random" numbers, quantum randomness is fundamentally unpredictable.